Quadrifolium/TFinMedia/en-GB/20150509 大象公会(Elephant Magazine).md

 > [This article](http://weibo.com/p/1001603840711597362812) is published by [this weibo](http://weibo.com/3266326401/Ch59WnIzJ).

-Though debuted less than two years, teen group TFBOYS is the real celeb on Weibo -- the forward of their weibo averages 200,000 times, while the most forwarded one reached nearly 20 million, which exceeded the total forward of "People's Daily", "Southern Weekly", "Global Times", "CCTV News", and "Hunan TV" in one month.
+Though debuted less than two years, teen group TFBOYS is the real celeb on Weibo -- the number of reposts of their Weibo posts averages 200,000, while the most reposted one reached nearly 20 million, which exceeded the total reposts of "People's Daily", "Southern Weekly", "Global Times", "CCTV News", and "Hunan TV" in one month.

 > Written by DU Xiu-qi(杜修琪)

 More and more people found that they cannot avoid seeing a name which didn't exist two years ago -- TFBOYS.
-TFBOYS' news often appear in Friend Circle or been forwarded on Weibo.
+TFBOYS' news often appear in Friend Circle or been reposted on Weibo.
-Even GUO Jing-ming(郭敬明), who's well-known of doing Weibo marketing, had his forwarding peak related to TFBOYS:
+Even GUO Jing-ming(郭敬明), who's well-known of doing Weibo marketing, had his reposting peak related to TFBOYS:
-TFBOYS WANG Yuan's attending in his new film reached 1.2 million forwards, far above the attending of FAN Bing-bing(范冰冰), Kris Wu(吴亦凡), CHEN Xue-dong(陈学冬), or YANG Mi(杨幂).
+TFBOYS WANG Yuan's attending in his new film reached 1.2 million reposts, far above the attending of FAN Bing-bing(范冰冰), Kris Wu(吴亦凡), CHEN Xue-dong(陈学冬), or YANG Mi(杨幂).

 Their fame exceeded many other public topics on Weibo, made some seniors in show biz sighed when facing the situation.